kissmetrics/km-support/_posts/2014-05-14-ecommerce-js-only.md

 {:toc}
 * * *

+# Introduction

-Everything in `<<double brackets>>` needs to be replaced with variables or an ID.
+Below is some basic information for you to get started with KISSmetrics.
+Please let your account manager know if you need information outside of our JavaScript API.
+Everything in `<<double brackets>>` needs to be replaced with an element ID or a variable.
 Also, for more information, you can use our [E-commerce Essentials Guide][ecommerce-essentials] and [JavaScript Library][js-lib].

+# Getting Started

-The **First step** is to implement the [JavaScript code block][js-code-block] in the header of all of your pages.
-This will activate KISSmetrics and start tracking our automated events and properties.
+First step is to implement your [JavaScript code block][js-code-block] in the header of all of your pages.
+This will track all of our [automatic events and properties][auto-tracked-events] like Visited Site and Ad Campaign Hit.
+Be sure to use [UTM parameters][utm] with any ads in order to track the details of the ads.

-Next will be to start tracking your custom events and properties.
-Here are some things you should start tracking:
+We will now start tracking your custom events and properties.
+Here are some things you should track for your E-commerce site:

-## Product Search
+# Track Custom Info

+We will first want to track when someone searches a product within your website.
 Use [trackSubmit][trackSubmit] to track your search form.
-All you need is the ID of your search form and we will track the event and answers:
+All you need is the ID of your search form and we will track the event and answers submitted:

 {% highlight js %}
 _kmq.push(['trackSubmit', '<<ELEMENT_ID_OR_CLASS>>', 'Product Search']);
 {% endhighlight %}

-## Viewed Product

-Track when someone views a product.
-You should implement our most basic call:
+Now you should track when someone views a product.
+You can use our most record call.
+This is our most fundamental call which tracks events and properties of your users:

 {% highlight js %}
 _kmq.push(['record', 'Viewed Product', {'Product Viewed SKU':'<<Value>>', 'Product Viewed Name':'<<Value>>', 'Product Viewed Price':'<<99.95>>'}]);
 {% endhighlight %}

-## Add to Cart

 When someone adds an item to the cart, we should track this with our record call: